 3PL Logistics Drawbacks

 One drawback is the loss of control a client has by utilizing third-party logistics.
 With outgoing logistics, the 3PL provider usually assumes interaction and interactions with a company’s customer or provider.
 To reduce this, some 3PL’s attempt to brand themselves as their customers, such as using customers’ logos on their assets and dressing their workers like their clients’ workers.

 The IT systems of the service provider and the client need to be interoperable.
-Technology assists increase presence for the customer by way of constant status updates by means of Dispatch Management Software and Electronic Data Interchange (EDI) which does involve an expense, but it can help prevent charges for delays and subsequent monetary losses such as from not dumping freight in time.
+Technology assists increase presence for the customer by way of constant status updates using Dispatch Management Software and Electronic Data Interchange (EDI), which does involve an expense.
+Still, it can help prevent charges for delays and subsequent monetary losses, such as from not dumping freight in time.

-Various studies have actually shown that selling products online, rather than in a brick and retail environment, adds extra costs when it pertains to dealing with returns (i.e. reverse logistics).
-The reliance upon third-party logistics suppliers to manage aspects of the E-commerce supply chain such as warehousing and pick-and-pack also indicates these businesses need to be counted on to manage reverse logistics.
-Artificially induced need events such as Black Friday in the United States or Songs’ Day in China included an influx of returned products, which can slow down warehouse operations and in turn delay the releasing of refunds or other methods for alleviating dissatisfied customers.
+Various studies have shown that selling products online, rather than in a brick and retail environment, adds extra costs when it pertains to dealing with returns (i.e., reverse logistics).
+The reliance upon third-party logistics suppliers to manage aspects of the E-commerce supply chain such as warehousing and pick-and-pack also indicates these businesses need to be dependable to manage reverse logistics.
+Artificially induced demand events such as Black Friday in the United States or Songs’ Day in China included an influx of returned products, which can slow down warehouse operations and, in turn, delay the release of refunds or other methods for alleviating dissatisfied customers.
 The extra layer of a 3rd party to deal with delicate customer-facing concerns such as returns is hence a heavily-debated subject within the realm of E-commerce.